About us

 Our James A. Haley Veterans' Hospital is a teaching hospital that provides a full range of services, with state-of-the-art technology as well as education and research.

-We are affiliated with the University of South Florida College of Medicine and currently have 131 other active affiliations with leading colleges, universities, and professional schools.
+JAHVH is affiliated with the University of South Florida, with an additional 89 active affiliations across 146 programs and educates over 1,400 trainees annually.
 We offer residency training in all major medical and surgical specialties and subspecialties.
 We also provide associated health training in nursing, psychology, audiology, social work, dietetics, and pharmacy.

 We’re proud of our partnerships with top institutions and organizations that support the educational mission of the VA.